-It’s autumn!
+Ready for a fun and EASY jar candle project?
 Garden harvests mean dusting off the canning jars.
-If you have excess or jars with nicks in them, repurpose them into cute candle holders.
-Here’s a very easy DIY Jar Lantern tutorial for you:
+If you have excess or jars with nicks in them, repurpose them into cute jar candle holders.
+Here’s a very easy DIY tutorial for you:

-I used three different sized jars: pint, quart, and gallon.
-The gallon jar has a nick in the rim and once lived a life as a chicken waterer.
+I use three different sized jars: pint, quart, and gallon.
+The gallon jar has a nick in the rim.
+It once lived a life as a chicken waterer.
 I just knew it would come in handy sometime!

-For supplies I used a curtain, pieces of lace, silk flowers, ribbon, beads, and baubles.
+For supplies, I have a curtain, pieces of lace, silk flowers, ribbon, beads, and baubles.
 Just collect whatever you have on hand.
-Remember you want candlelight to filter through whatever medium you use for covering your glass.
+Remember, you want candlelight to filter through whatever medium you use for covering your jar.
 Buttons would be super cool as would burlap, pinecones, or cinnamon sticks!
-Pick a theme and collect.
+To begin, pick a theme and collect.

 At first I used Elmer’s glue smeared on the jar.
-This sort of worked but when dry will be blurry.
+This sort of worked, but when dry will be blurry.
 I wanted this project to be quick as Chris said recently “we are short on T-I-M-E!”
-Use a hot glue gun if you have one.
+So, I use a hot glue gun to make these!
 Super fast!
-Just be mindful of your fingers getting burned.
+Just be mindful of your fingers, as well as kiddos, getting burned.

 I measured and cut the lace curtain to fit the height of the gallon jar.
-I put a line of hot glue down the jar and wrapped the curtain around.
-CAREFULLY I tamped the edges to meet being cautious of my finger.
+Next, I put a line of hot glue down the jar and wrapped the curtain around.
+CAREFULLY I tamped the edges to meet being cautious of my fingers.

 After cutting apart a couple plastic leaves and gluing them on, I took apart the silk flower.
 Here’s a photo of the pieces:

 The centers are plastic and consist of the two white pieces and one yellow piece in the photo.
 If you picture a snap-type contraption, you’re pretty close to how these layers of silk petals are held in place.
-Taking the center out makes the flower lie flat, and it will adhere better.
-Possibly with the glue gun it won’t matter if the flower is bulky, but I wanted a more secure hold for my flower.
-Once the flower was glued over the knot, I WAS DONE!
+Taking the center out makes the flower lie flat.
+This allows them to adhere better.
+Possibly with the glue gun, it won’t matter if the flower is bulky.
+I want a more secure hold for my flower.
+Once the flower is glued over the knot, I AM DONE!
 I’m excited to pop a candle in it tonight and see how the lace pattern filters the candle glow.

 The other two jars were done in a similar fashion.
 The ribbon in the photo below was placed to cover where two rounds of lace overlap horizontally.
 Think of ribbon as your concealer!